operator-framework/olm-docs/content/en/docs/Concepts/olm-architecture/dependency-resolution/_index.md

 ### Generic Constraint

-A `olm.constraint` constraint declare a dependency constraint on any arbitrary operator properties using [Common Expression Language (CEL)](https://github.com/google/cel-go) as an expression that can be evaluated at runtime by the resolver.

-At the top level, type field is the identifier for the new constraint type named `olm.constraint`.
-The `value` field is a struct that contains all information related to the constraint.
-Under `value`, the `failureMessage` field is a place to include string-representation of the constraint failure message that will be surfaced to the users if the constraint is not satisfiable at runtime.
+An `olm.constraint` property declares a dependency constraint of a particular type, differentiating non-constraint and constraint properties.
+Its `value` field is an object containing a `message` field holding a string-representation of the constraint message that will be surfaced to the users if the constraint is not satisfiable at runtime, and as an informative comment for readers, and exactly one of the following keys that denotes the constraint type:

+- `gvk`: type whose `value` and interpretation is identical to `olm.gvk`.
+- `package`: type whose `value` and interpretation is identical to `olm.package`.
+- `cel`: a [Common Expression Language (CEL)](https://github.com/google/cel-go) expression evaluated at runtime by OLM's resolver over arbitrary bundle properties and cluster information ([enhancement][cel-ep]).
+- `all`, `any`, `none`: conjunction, disjunction, and negation constraints, respectively, containing one or more concrete constraints, ex. `gvk`, or a nested compound constraint ([enhancement][compound-ep]).

+#### `cel`

 The `cel` struct is specific to CEL constraint type that supports CEL as the expression language.
 The `cel` struct has `rule` field which contains the CEL expression string that will be evaluated against operator properties at the runtime to determine if the operator satisfies the constraint.

 For example:
 ```yaml